OmarEfat/work_place_system/README.md

 In case you did that, you will open the IT portal - which is responsible for adding/removing employee from a company.

+Here is shown of all employee and their information - Usercode , password , type, and name.

 ![IT_PORTAL](IT_PORTAL.png)

 As shown in the portal, there are 3 buttons : Add Employee , Delete Employee , and Refresh.